samcentanni/Luchsinger-et-al-2021/README.md

 You can compare your results to the expected output that is in the provided "Expected_Output" folder.

-These start times were then used in the open-source MatLab code available from TDT (https://www.tdt.com/support/matlab-sdk/).
+These start times were then used in the open-source MATLAB code available from TDT (https://www.tdt.com/support/matlab-sdk/).
 We have included a slightly modified version that works with the time-locked output output files from the pipeline above the the TDTFiles folder.
-The instructions on how to use each of these can be found in their respective MatLab files (e.g. Photometry_data_processingFreq.m, Winder_Pipeline_TimeLock_DLC.m)
+The instructions on how to use each of these can be found in their respective MATLAB files (e.g. Photometry_data_processingFreq.m, Winder_Pipeline_TimeLock_DLC.m)